Boundary branch divisor of toroidal compactifications: Introduction

 We work in the setting of \cite{AMRT} Chapter III.5.
 Thus let $D$ be a Hermitian symmetric domain and $\mathbb{G}$ be a connected semi-simple linear algebraic group over ${\Q}$ such that $\mathbb{G}(\mathbb{R})^{\circ} = {\aut}(D)^{\circ} =\colon G$ and $D=G/K$.
 Here $\mathbb{G}(\mathbb{R})$ is the group of real points of $\mathbb{G}$, $\circ$ in the superscript means identity component as Lie group, and $K$ is a maximal compact subgroup of $G$.
 In particular, $G$ acts on $D$ effectively in this setting.
 Thus, for example, we are considering as $G$ Lie groups like $G={\rm PSL}(2, {\R}), {\rm PSp}(2g, {\R}), {\rm PSO}(2, n)^{\circ}, {\rm PU}(p, q)$ etc. Let ${\G}$ be an arithmetic subgroup of $G$.
 (We do not assume that ${\G}$ is neat.)

 A toroidal compactification of ${\DG}$, say ${\DGcpt}$, is defined by choosing a ${\G}$-admissible collection of fans $\Sigma=(\Sigma_{F})$, one for each rational boundary component $F$ of $D$.
-Each fan $\Sigma_{F}$ defines a partial compactification ${\DU}\hookrightarrow {\DUcpt}$ in the direction of $F$ by means of relative torus embedding.
-(See \S \ref{ssec: toroidal recall} for the notation.)
+If ${\UFZ}={\G}\cap U(F)$ is the integral part of the center of the unipotent part of the stabilizer of $F$, the fan $\Sigma_{F}$ defines a partial compactification ${\DU}\hookrightarrow {\DUcpt}$ in the direction of $F$ by means of relative torus embedding.
+(See \S \ref{ssec: toroidal recall} for more detail.)
 The partial compactification ${\DUcpt}$ is accessible and suitable for various kinds of analysis, not just the geometry of ${\DUcpt}$ itself, but also Fourier-Jacobi expansion of modular forms, extension of period mapping, and so on.
 We have the fundamental open holomorphic map ${\DUcpt}\to {\DGcpt}$, which can be thought of as providing a natural local chart around the boundary points of ${\DGcpt}$ lying over $F$, in the same sense as $D\to {\DG}$ providing a natural local chart for the interior points ${\DG}\subset {\DGcpt}$.

 We prove the following.

 \begin{theorem} The holomorphic map ${\DUcpt}\to {\DGcpt}$ has no boundary divisor as a ramification divisor. \end{theorem}